A common question I hear asked of me as a guide and instructor is “why did you chose “that brand or item” for your bike or to ride with?”

-The simple answer is normally that I think that the brand or the item in questions is representative of the best design, quality, reliablity and (normally) light weight that is currently available in mountain biking.
+The simple answer is that I think that the brand or the item in question is representative of the best design, quality, reliablity and (normally) light weight that is currently available in mountain biking.

 I am happy, in many cases, to be an early adopter; for example I am the first person, that I know of in my circle of riding friends and associates, to adopt UST tubeless for trail riding and then the first guide to adopt it for teaching and riding downhill in the bike park.

 I have a strong enough sense of product technical development to see past the marketing hype that comes from some of the bigger brands and I always ask if something could be designed better to do the job it is expected to do or re-designed to a better job than it is expected to do.
 Unfortunately I am more of a thinker than a tinkerer so quite a few ideas are unable to be excecuted.

 So here are the brands and products that I use and a little blurb about the “why?”: